ECUT-VQA/Dual-Stream-Mutually-Adaptive-Quality-Assessment-for-Authentic-Distortion-Image/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0-blue.svg?cacheSeconds=2592000" />
 </p>

-Welcome to ECUT_VQA (Visual Quality Assessment group of East China University of China)
+Welcome to ECUT_VQA (Visual Quality Assessment group of East China University of Technology)

 <div align="center">
     <b><a href="#中文说明">中文</a> | <a href="#english-description">English</a></b>
 </div>

+This is the PyTorch implementation of our paper accepted to Journal of Visual Communication and Image Representation.
+Thank you for your citation (Dual-stream mutually adaptive quality assessment for authentic distortion image.
+J. Vis.
+Commun.
+Image R. 102 (2024) 104216. https: //doi. org/10.1016/j.jvcir.2024.104216).

 <!-- 中文内容 -->
 ## <a name="中文说明"></a>中文说明